terrastruct/d2/ci/release/changelogs/next.md

 - fix double glob behavior in scenarios (wasn't propagating correctly) [#2557](https://github.com/terrastruct/d2/pull/2557)
 - fix diagram bounding box not accounting for legend in some cases [#2584](https://github.com/terrastruct/d2/pull/2584)

+#### Breaking Changes

+- If you are using D2 as a library/API, passing in a FontFamily with `sketch` renders will now use the font, instead of previously ignoring it.

 ---

 For the latest d2.js changes, see separate [changelog](https://github.com/terrastruct/d2/blob/master/d2js/js/CHANGELOG.md).